Are you interested in learning more about your snake and its bodily functions?

 Humans don’t usually make it very long in this game before they need to take a good deep breath.

-Snakes, on the other hand, are pros when it comes to holding their breath.
+On the other hand, Snakes are pros when it comes to holding their breath.

 Depending on what’s going on and what snake species it is, the length of time could range from a few seconds to several minutes.

-If a snake is calm and feels relaxed, they will be able to hold their breath as they sit in their cage for several minutes.
+If a snake is calm and feels relaxed, it will be able to hold their breath as they sit in their cage for several minutes.

 Holding their breath is especially important in the wild.

 Snakes who spend a fair amount of time in the water can hold their breath underwater to avoid predators.